varnishcache/varnish-cache/doc/sphinx/phk/thatslow.rst

 .. [#f2] Which is to be expected really: We don't program on punched cards.

 .. [#f3] And I did.
-Migrating an oilcompany from IBM mainframes to 16-bit UNIX computers in 198x was an interesting challenge.
+Migrating an oil company from IBM mainframes to 16-bit UNIX computers in 198x was an interesting challenge.

 .. [#f4] Having half the world adopt your hastily hacked up md5crypt